kyma-project/serverless/docs/user/technical-reference/07-60-function-configuration-file.md

 See all parameter descriptions.

+> [!NOTE]
->**NOTE:** The **Default value** column specifies the values that Kyma CLI sets when applying resources on a cluster, if no other values are provided.
+> The **Default value** column specifies the values that Kyma CLI sets when applying resources on a cluster, if no other values are provided.

 | Parameter                                                      | Required | Related custom resource | Default value  | Description                                                                                                                                                                                                                                                                                                                           |
 |----------------------------------------------------------------|:--------:| ---------| ---------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|